secretsauceai/secret_sauce_ai/README.md

 * Data

 ### Principles
-* Benchmarks show benefit: compare solutions and cearly communicate the differences
+* Benchmarks show benefit: compare solutions and clearly communicate the differences
 * AI over hard coding
 * AI is only AI if it can learn directly from the users